ImDoubD/Convin-Task/README.md

     ]
   }
   ```
-  This above api will let the authorized user to create expense, by tagging other users in it.
+  This above API will let the authorized user to create expense, by tagging other users in it.
 - Get `http://127.0.0.1:8000/operation/expense/{expense_id}` \
   Sample input:
   Sample input: